wangdingkang/DiscreteMorse/README.md

 The bash script for evaluting fMOST outputs is also attached (fMOST_eval.sh).

 ## Data
 Datasets.zip contains all the data in vtk format.
+The data need to be first converted to image sequences before feeding into our pipeline (the DIPHAT module).
 The ground truth for fMOST neurons are also included.

 ## Requirements
 Please make sure Python3 is installed on your computer before running.